 - Think about your birth plan: births don’t always go according to, well, birth plans.
 But this is a good time to start thinking about the type of birth you’d like.

-- Plan for your baby: start buying your baby-items before your bumps gets bigger and you feel more uncomfortable.
+- Plan for your baby: start buying your baby-items before your bump gets bigger and you feel more uncomfortable.

 - Spend time with your partner: during their second trimester, many women experience less nausea but can still move around comfortably.
 This might be the perfect moment to plan a trip or spend more time with your partner before the baby comes!